base-report/chart-study/README.md

 ## Feedback

 We welcome feedback and bug reports.
-Please submit an issue or pull request on GitHub, or contact us at [email or other contact information].
+Please submit an issue or pull request on GitHub.

 ## Contributing

-We welcome contributions to the Chart Study Tool.
+We welcome contributions to the Chart Study tool.
 Please submit pull requests and issues on GitHub.
 As the project is currently in alpha stage, there is no set standards yet except for semantic commit messages.

 ## Licensing

-Chart Study Tool is released under the MIT license.
+Chart Study tool is released under the MIT license.
 See the [LICENSE](LICENSE) file for more information.